dubzzz/fast-check/documentation/Arbitraries.md

 export module ObjectConstraints {
     export interface Settings {
-        maxDepth?: number;         // maximal depth allowed for this object key?: Arbitrary<string>;   // arbitrary for key
+        maxDepth?: number;         // maximal depth allowed for this object maxKeys?: number;          // maximal number of keys (and values) key?: Arbitrary<string>;   // arbitrary for key
         values?: Arbitrary<any>[]; // arbitrary responsible for base value withBoxedValues?: boolean; // adapt all entries within `values` to generate boxed version of the value too